 - Also, a green box can be funded annually, without using any of your Gift Tax Exemptions by using the Annual Exclusion Rule.
 This rule allows a Donor to reduce his or her estate by $16,000 per year multiplied by the number of beneficiaries that are included in the green box.
 So, with 2 kids and 4 grandkids, the client can contribute free of any Gift Tax $16,000 X 6 Donees for $96,000 per year.
 And the client’s spouse could contribute the same amount Gift Tax-Free.
 This is a nice way of “chipping away” at reducing your red box and increasing a green box.

 Next question, what should we give or contribute to a green box?
 Generally, we do not want to give away cash or cash equivalents like stocks and bonds.
 Too easy for the IRS to value.
 Instead, we want to give away assets that are difficult to value.
 Using a Family Limited Partnership and giving away partnership units is a preferable asset to put into a green box.

 - We can play some “valuation games” on how we value the assets going into the green box.
-Ask for my Article on Family Limited Partnerships and learn how you can take a 30% discount on the value of the assets going into a green box.
+Check out our article on Family Limited Partnerships and learn how you can take a 30% discount on the value of the assets going into a green box.